 About Hosting City

-Beijing, Jing for short, is the nation’s political, economic, cultural and educational center as well as China’s most important center for international trade and communications.
+Beijing, is the nation’s political, economic, cultural and educational center as well as China’s most important center for international trade and communications.
 Together with Xian, Luoyang, Kaifeng, Nanjing and Hangzhou, Beijing is one of the six ancient cities in China.
 It has been the heart and soul of politics and society throughout its long history and consequently there is an unparalleled wealth of discovery to delight and intrigue travelers as they explore Beijing’s ancient past and enjoy its exciting modern development.

 As the capital of the People’s Republic of China, Beijing is located in northern China, close to Tianjin Municipality and partially surrounded by Hebei Province.
 The city covers an area of more than 16,410 square kilometers (6336 square miles) and has a population of 14.93 million people.

 Beijing is a city with four distinct seasons.
 Its best is late spring and autumn.
 But autumn is taken as the golden tourist season of the year since there is sometimes in the spring of recent years, a yellow wind.
 We suggest tourists visit Beijing during the months of May, September, and October when people can enjoy bright sunshine and blue skies.
 An abundance of international class performances are presented in May.
 If you like winter, you will have other chances to appreciate another landscape of Beijing.
 After skiing in Beihai and viewing the snowy sights on West Hill, enjoying the steaming hotpot is the best choice, which is really the fun of tour in Beijing.
 Please keep warm and remember to bring your down garments and sweaters when you visit Beijing in the winter.